-A student who is required to withdraw by the Review Committee (with or without a recommendation to dismiss or expel) may appeal may appeal the Review Committee's decision to impose sanctions and request further hearing by an ad hoc Appeals Board, consisting of three full time faculty members, at the level of Assistant Professor or above, appointed by the Dean of the School.
+A student who is required to withdraw by the Review Committee (with or without a recommendation to dismiss or expel) may appeal may appeal the Review Committee's decision to impose sanctions and request further hearing by an ad hoc Appeals Board, consisting of three full time faculty members, at the level of Assistant Harvard School of Dental Medicine Student Handbook 2023-24 64 Professor or above, appointed by the Dean of the School.
 The student's appeal must be in writing and must be based on one or both of the following grounds: a procedural error occurred during the Review Committee's consideration of the matter that may change the outcome of the decision to impose sanctions; or the student believes the sanctions imposed by the Review Committee were inappropriate in light of the factual findings and determination of responsibility resulting from the University's grievance procedures.
-The request may not challenge the validity of the factual findings or determination of responsibility resulting from the University's grievance procedures, nor may it introduce facts that could have been presented in the course of the University's grievance procedures or that conflict with any of those factual findings or the determination of responsibility.
+The request may not challenge the validity of the factual findings or determination of responsibility resulting from the Course of the course of the University's grievance procedures, nor may it introduce facts that could have been presented in the course of the University's grievance procedures or that conflict with any of those factual findings or the determination of responsibility.
 The request for appeal must be received by the Dean of the School within two weeks of the final action of the Review Committee.